Reiss-ASmith/House-Price-Paid-ETL-Pipeline/README.md

 The pipeline follows an ELT (Extract, Load, Transform) pattern:

 1. Extract
-   Raw CSV files are loaded into a staging schema called raw_house_data without modification.
+   Python scripts download the full historical dataset and monthly update files and write them to a local data directory.

 2. Load
-   Data is inserted into cleaned and normalised tables in the house_data schema.
+   Raw CSV data is loaded into PostgreSQL using COPY.
+Separate raw landing tables are used for full and monthly loads before inserting into cleaned and normalised core tables.

 3. Transform
    SQL views calculate analytical metrics such as median prices and transaction counts.

+4. Analyse
+   Power BI connects directly to PostgreSQL and consumes the analytical views to produce dashboards.

 All transformations are performed inside PostgreSQL using SQL.